What This Clause Means

 - Can a landlord enter without notice in an emergency?

 - Yes, in virtually all jurisdictions.
 Landlords can enter without notice to address genuine emergencies — burst pipes, fires, gas leaks.
-'Emergency' is sometimes defined broadly in leases and should be defined narrowly in your negotiation.
+'Emergency' is sometimes defined broadly in leases; negotiated versions commonly define it narrowly.

 - Can my landlord show my apartment to prospective tenants without my permission?